WinsonHG/CISC3140-Lab3.1-Repository/README.md

 ## Setup

-Now that you have cloned the repository you can run the awk file by using the Make file command:
+Now that you have cloned the repository and navigated to the correct directory you can use the Make file command to execute the AWK script:

 `make -f Makefile`